BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/vanquishers_of_the_necromancer.md

 **"Meddle not in the Affairs of Wizards"** - The Attacks characteristic of Wizard models in this Legendary Legion is always equal to their remaining Wounds.

 **"Lady of the Golden Wood"** - Galadriel may target any enemy model with the Banishment Magical Power as if it were a Spirit model.
 Non-Spirit models targeted by Galadriel's Banishment gain a single 'free''' point of Will to immediately Resist this Magical Power.
-Additionally, friendly models within 3" of Galadriel gain Resistant to Magic.
+Additionally, friendly models within 3" of Galadriel gain [Resistant to Magic].

-**"The Grey Wanderer"** - Gandalf gains the Fearless special rule.
+**"The Grey Wanderer"** - Gandalf gains the [Fearless] special rule.
 Furthermore, friendly models within 3" of Gandalf cannot have their Courage value reduced by enemy Magical Powers or special rules.

-**"Lord of Imladris"** - Elrond may declare a Heroic Strike every Fight phase without expending Might.
+**"Lord of Imladris"** - Elrond may declare a [Heroic Strike] every Fight phase without expending Might.
 Additionally, other friendly models within 3" of Elrond count as being in range of a banner.

 **"Wisest of the Istari"** - Saruman can attempt to cast two Magical Powers each turn rather than one, but may not attempt to cast the same Magical Power twice or target the same model twice.
 Additionally, when other friendly models within 3" of Saruman attempt to cast a Magical Power, they may re-roll a single D6 as part of the casting attempt.